 The concept of ‘widening access’ is based on the principle that people who would like to pursue higher education should be able to do so regardless of their social background.
 In the context of medical school, these programmes aim to allow individuals with the potential to excel in medicine to pursue a career in this field.
 This goes alongside raising awareness among young people about the higher education options available to them.

 All 33 medical schools are required to run widening access activities to benefit the wider community.
 These activities include support during the application process, personal statement support, mock interviews and mentoring systems for secondary school students with current medical students as their mentors.

 For example, Bridge the Gap is an outreach programme offered by Barts and the London School of Medicine and Dentistry which recruits those in years 8–13 from disadvantaged London schools.
 Students are provided with a careers day with a range of speakers, a tour around campus and sessions lead by medical students, a summer school and mentor scheme focused on entry into medical school.
 Successful candidates will be interviewed and some offered places with a reduced tariff offer of BBB.

-These programmes all vary between medical school so it is worth doing some research to see what is available to you.
-Be proactive and interested, there are many opportunities out there waiting to be seized!
+Similar programmes are available in other medical schools so it is worth doing some research to see what is on offer to you.
+Be proactive and interested: there are many opportunities out there waiting to be seized!